Mary Pellatt: Biography

 She was born on April 16, 1857, in Toronto, Canada West (now Ontario).
 She was educated at Bishop Strachan School, an Anglican all-girls school in Toronto.

 On June 15, 1882, she married Henry Pellatt, who was knighted in 1905 by King Edward VII.
 They had one son, Reginald, who was born in 1885.
 Colonel Reginald Pellatt (1885–1967) was a stockbroker who married but had no children.

 She was named the first Chief Commissioner of the Dominion of Canada Girl Guides on July 24, 1912.
 As early as 1913, she invited Guides to view her palatial home, Casa Loma.
 Guides became frequent visitors to the house and its grounds.
 Casa Loma now features a Girl Guide display and is also a tourist attraction.

-In addition, Lady Pellatt planned trips for the Guides to her country home, Mary Lake Farm, in King, Ontario.
-She resigned her position in 1921 because of ill health.
-In 1922, Lady Pellatt was presented with the Silver Fish Award.
+In addition, Pellatt planned trips for the Guides to her country home, Mary Lake Farm, in King, Ontario.
+She resigned from her position in 1921 because of ill health.
+In 1922, she was presented with the Silver Fish Award.

 She died suddenly of heart failure on April 15, 1924, at her home in Toronto.
 The Girl Guides formed a Guard of Honour for her funeral at St. James' Cathedral in Toronto.
-She was buried in her Girl Guide uniform in King, Ontario, but has memorial along side Henry Pellatt at Forest Lawn Mausoleum in Toronto.
+She was buried in her Girl Guide uniform in King, Ontario, but has a memorial alongside Henry Pellatt at Forest Lawn Mausoleum in Toronto.